nashville-software-school/server-side-python-curriculum/book-2-levelup/chapters/LU_DATA_DESIGN.md

 python3 manage.py migrate
 ```

 You should now have a `db.sqlite3` file in the project folder.
-Make a connection to the database with SQLTools to see the tables in the database.
+Make a connection to the database with SQLite Explorer to see the tables in the database.